Se habla español

 A World of Possibilities

-The youth of Outdoor Outreach share what the program means to them and how they are now living out their dreams.
+Youth Outdoor Outreach quotes what the program means to them and how they are now living their dreams.

 The Station Camp Winter Youth Summit Project

-This project was made possible by a grant from Outdoor Nation.
-Under the leadership of Outdoor Nation Ambassador Juan H. Alvarez and Outdoor Outreach, 24 San Diego youth attended a four-day snow boarding and mini-youth summit at The Station Camp in Mammoth Lakes, CA.
+This project was made possible thanks to a grant from the Outdoor Nation.
+Under the direction of Outdoor Nation Ambassador Juan H. Alvarez and Outdoor Outreach, 24 San Diego youth attended a four-day snowboard and mini-youth summit at The Station Camp in Mammoth Lakes, CA.

 Source: Some images, text and videos are the property and copyright of Outdoor Outreach.